hagansworld10/In-MemoryAuthetication-/README.md

 # In-MemoryAuthetication
 This is an authentication and authorization project.
-In this project  users are stored password created in the memory and are given roles  and are authorize based on their based on their roles
+In this project users and passwords are created and stored  in the memory, given roles and authorize based on their based on their roles